concourse/oci-build-task/README.md

   DO_THING=false
   ```

-* `$UNPACK_ROOTFS` (default empty): If set to a non-empty value a `metadata.json`
-  and `rootfs` folder will be created in the output directory in addition to the
-  image tarball.
-This can be used to start the image in a subsequent task without
-  uploading it to a registry using the ["image:" task step option](https://concourse-ci.org/task-step.html#task-step-image).

 * `$TARGET` (default empty): the target build stage to build.

 * `$TARGET_FILE` (default empty): the path to a file containing the name of the target build stage to build.